dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Multi-user support for Windows 10 Creators Update <!-- 822547 -->

-We've added supported for multi-user management for devices that run the Windows 10 Creators Update and are Azure Active Directory domain-joined.
+We've added support for multi-user management for devices that run the Windows 10 Creators Update and are Azure Active Directory domain-joined.
 This means that when different users log onto the device with their AAD credentials, they will receive any apps and policies that were assigned to their user name.

 ### Fresh Start for Windows 10 PCs<!-- 1004830 -->